Ad Catalogs for every step of your buyer’s journey!

 In such a case, how do you catch the attention of your potential customers and get them to click through to your website?

 - Make sure your ad is attractive.

 - Make sure your ad resonates with the audience you’re targeting.

-Facebook ads should be eye-catching, and they must have something special to offer to the viewer they are aiming to turn into a buyer.
+Facebook ads should be eye-catching, and they must have something special to offer to the viewers they are aiming to turn into buyers.
 This requires getting a few things rights.

-Consider this: in a matter of 10 mins, an engaged shopper interested in high fashion, sees 5 carousel ads from 5 different apparel fashion brands.
-Which means they get to see a string of apparel images on white templates, some cropped, some not, and it’s quite likely that the targeted customer skips over them.
+Consider this: in a matter of 10 mins, an engaged shopper interested in high fashion sees 5 carousel ads from 5 different apparel fashion brands.
+This means they get to see a string of apparel images on white templates, some cropped, some not, and it’s quite likely that the targeted customer skips over them.

-Wordstream found out that the average clickthrough rate on FB ads is 0.9%.
+Wordstream found that the average clickthrough rate on FB ads is 0.9%.

 You’ve seen these around.
 Amazon uses them.
 H&M uses them.
-So does Chopard, BodyShop, Adidas and all big brands who have stayed ahead of the race.
+So do Chopard, BodyShop, Adidas and all big brands that have stayed ahead of the race.

 What are Designed Ad Catalogs?

-These are ad catalogs run on templates that can range from a simple frame around the product image and a sale sticker, to those that highlight any important information that the seller wouldn’t want the buyer to miss.
+These are ad catalogs run on templates that can range from a simple frame around the product image and a sale sticker, to those that highlight any important information that you wouldn’t want the buyer to miss.